manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 killlist_target = main:kl
 ```

-Sets the index(es) that the kill-list will be applied to.
-Suppresses matches in the targeted index that are updated or deleted in the current index.
+Sets the table(s) that the kill-list will be applied to.
+Suppresses matches in the targeted table that are updated or deleted in the current table.
 In `:kl` mode the documents to suppress are taken from the [kill-list](../../Adding_data_from_external_storages/Adding_data_from_indexes/Killlist_in_plain_indexes.md).
-In `:id` mode all document ids from the current index are suppressed in the targeted one.
+In `:id` mode all document ids from the current table are suppressed in the targeted one.
 If neither is specified the both modes take effect.
 [Read more about kill-lists here](../../Adding_data_from_external_storages/Adding_data_from_indexes/Killlist_in_plain_indexes.md)

 Value: **not specified** (default), target_index_name:kl, target_index_name:id, target_index_name.
 Multiple values are allowed